SUNET/mediatjanster/Kaltura/change_clip_owner/README.md

 # change owner
-Change owner of KaltruraBaseEntry clipped from a live event less than 4 minutes ago.
+Change owner of KalturaBaseEntry clipped from a live event less than 4 minutes ago.

 ## install and configure
 [Install Python3](https://www.python.org/downloads/)